jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

 refactor: make it better
 *****************************************************************************

 Hold on a second.
 This looks exactly like what I did in ``test_functions_w_positional_arguments``.
-I cannot tell from the :doc:`function signature </functions/functions>` which argument is positional and which is a keyword argument and do not want to wait for the function to fail when I send in values to find out
+I cannot tell from the :doc:`function</functions/functions>` signature which argument is positional and which is a keyword argument and do not want to wait for the function to fail when I send in values to find out

-* I make the :doc:`signature </functions/functions>` of ``accepts_positional_and_keyword_arguments`` to have a default value for the keyword argument
+* I make the signature of ``accepts_positional_and_keyword_arguments`` to have a default value for the keyword argument

   .. code-block:: python